Cabinet of Zoran Milanović

 The Milanović cabinet endured a major change when the first deputy prime minister Radimir Čačić resigned in November 2012 following his vehicular manslaughter conviction in Hungary.
 Also, Milanović's government underwent the most cabinet changes of any Croatian government to date.
 Namely, nine ministers in total were replaced before the cabinet's term of office expired in January 2016.

 Motions of confidence

 Changes from the preceding cabinet

 The number of ministries rose to 20, up from 16 in the preceding centre-right Cabinet of Jadranka Kosor.
-None of the previous ministers have retained their position, and several ministries were renamed or had their portfolios reorganized:
+None of the previous ministers retained their position, and several ministries were renamed or had their portfolios reorganized: